johnowino/Week-1-Project/README.md

 * identation and spacing of html and CSS
 * tracking regular commits with clear messages associated wih them
 * The project is deployed om GitHub

 Copyright and license information is included.
 ## Known Bugs
 Currently, there are no known bugs.
-Use of company owned laptopns with stringent security controls can be a bottleneck.
+Use of company owned laptops with stringent security controls can be a bottleneck.
 It is advisable to use an own laptop where you have full administrative rights
 ## Technologies Used
 I have used HTML and CSS.
 Looking foward to do more fancy stuff with the same and other tools in future as i gain more experience.
 ## Support and contact details